JessieSu2/Reservation/README.md

 ● Please use as few gems as possible to get the task completed efficiently.

-● Implement a responsive design, using either Bootstrap or Foundation CSS (Foundation preferred if you know both)
+- [x] Implement a responsive design, using either Bootstrap or Foundation CSS (Foundation preferred if you know both)

 ● Please aim for a clean and intuitive interface.